expo/expo/docs/pages/tutorial/initialize-app.md

 import { Terminal } from '~/ui/components/Snippet';
 import ImageSpotlight from '~/components/plugins/ImageSpotlight';

-In this chapter, you'll learn how to create a new Expo project and how to get it running.
+In this chapter, let’s learn how to create a new Expo project and how to get it running.

 ## Prerequisites

-You'll need the following tools to get started:
+We’ll need the following tools to get started:

-- Install [Expo Go](https://expo.dev/client) on your physical device.
+- Install [Expo Go](https://expo.dev/client) on a physical device.
-- Prepare your computer by [installing the required tools and dependencies](https://docs.expo.dev/get-started/installation/#requirements).
+- Prepare for development by [installing the required tools and dependencies](https://docs.expo.dev/get-started/installation/#requirements).

-This tutorial also assumes you have basic knowledge of JavaScript and React or React Native.
+This tutorial also assumes that you have a basic knowledge of JavaScript and React or React Native.
 If you have never written React code, go through [the official React tutorial](https://reactjs.org/tutorial/tutorial.html) first.
 For more resources, see [additional resources](https://docs.expo.dev/next-steps/additional-resources/).

 ## Step 1: Initialize a new Expo app